Health & Physical Education (PE) Project

 The ability to read and write is the basis for all other education and allows us to understand information.
 Literacy is a strong focus for all grade levels at GRA.
 The library project will give students a space to study individually or in breakout groups, learn how to use a library catalogue and the Dewey Decimal System, and give access to a more comprehensive range of literature.
 The abilities to read, write, think critically and access and use technology are developed in these early grades and will allow students to reach their full potential.

-We are thrilled to welcome our new volunteer Library Aide, Christine McLean, who has already spent many hours helping us complete this project.
-Please come visit her in our new library!
+We are thrilled to have our Library Aide, Christine McLean, working hard to keep our library up and running.
+Please come visit her in our library!